jimjonesbr/rdf_fdw/README.md

 ### DISTINCT

-`DISTINCT` is pushed down to the SPARQL SELECT statement just like in SQL.
-In case that the configured SPARQL query already contains a `DISTINCT` or a `REDUCED` modifier, the SQL `DISTINCT` won't be pushed down.
-There is no equivalent for `DISTINCT ON`, so it cannot be pushed down either.
+`DISTINCT` is pushed down to the SPARQL `SELECT` statement just as in SQL.
+However, if the configured SPARQL query already includes a `DISTINCT` or `REDUCED` modifier, the SQL `DISTINCT` won't be pushed down.
+Since there is no SPARQL equivalent for `DISTINCT ON`, this feature cannot be pushed down.

 ### WHERE

-The `rdf_fdw` will attempt to translate RDF literals to the data type of the mapped column, and this can be quite tricky!
-RDF literals can be pretty much everything, as often they have no explicit data type declarations, e.g. `"wwu"` and `"wwu"^^xsd:string` are equivalent.
+The `rdf_fdw` will attempt to translate RDF literals to the data type of the mapped column, which can be quite tricky!
+RDF literals can be pretty much everything, as often they have no explicit data type declarations - for example, `"wwu"` and `"wwu"^^xsd:string` are equivalent.
 The contents of literals are often also not validated by the RDF triplestores, but PostgreSQL will validate them in query time.
-So, if a retrieved literal cannot be translated to declared column data type, the query will be interrupted.
-SQL `WHERE` conditions are translated into SPARQL `FILTER` expressions, as long as the involved columns data types and operators are supported.
+So, if a retrieved literal cannot be translated to declared column type, the query will fail.
+SQL `WHERE` conditions are translated into SPARQL `FILTER` expressions, provided that the involved column data types and operators are supported as described below.

 #### Supported Data Types and Operators